 Losing Budget Flexibility

 Many borrowers are enticed to use shorter-term loans because they have lower interest rates relative to longer term loans.
-However, shorter term loans means a higher monthly payment, all else being equal.
+However, shorter term loans mean a higher monthly payment, all else being equal.

 For recent graduates who are just getting started in “life”, our general recommendation is to prioritize budget flexibility initially and refinance into a longer term loan until things settle.
 Then once you have been working a while and understand your budget, you should look into refinancing again into a shorter term loan to maximize your savings.